-Wrath: Taking slaves to humiliate them in the long term is an ancient practice and was a potent fear in historical wars.
+Taking slaves to humiliate them is an ancient practice and was a potent fear in historical wars.
 Andromache, the wife of the Trojan hero Hector, had every reason to be afraid of her husband's death and even more reason to fear enslavement if her people lost.
 As the wife of Troy's greatest warrior, she was already a target for those who wanted to strike against her husband.
-When Troy fell, her young son with Hector was quickly killed; Andromache and Hector's brother Helenus were taken prisoner.
-They were an example of just how conquered the Trojan people had become, and they're an example of how slavery can be featured in your game.
+When Troy fell, her infant son was thrown from the walls; Andromache and Hector's brother Helenus were taken prisoner.
+They're an example of just how conquered the Trojan people had become, and how slavery can be featured in your game.

 Historical armies were also known to press people into service, whether they wanted to be involved or not.
 Anyone they could grab was put to work rowing in the galleys or fighting in whatever conflict was going on at the time.
 Prisoners might not be combat-ready but their lives were certainly expendable, and any extra labor would help ready all of the supplies that were needed.
 When battles were done, survivors might be given a choice between death or continuing to fight on behalf of their conquerors.
-Player characters could encounter raiding parties who are really out building a slave army – but for what end?
+If they are offered freedom, it won't be until after the war is over, and it might not happen even then.

-The notable thing about wrath-based slavery is that it doesn't tend to last as long as some other types.
-Someone can only be made an example of for so long before it loses its effectiveness, and the mortality rate of slave-soldiers is high, especially since citizens usually get first dibs on battlefield healing.
-Prisoners can also get away in the fray of a battlefield more easily than just about any other circumstance – although prized vassals like Andromache are known too well to just sneak away.
-If anything, hostages that are kept for humiliation are freed in disgust or sold for as high a price as they can fetch after the thrill of tormenting them is gone.
+Wrath-based slavery may not last as long as some other types.
+The mortality rate of slave-soldiers is high, especially since citizens usually get first dibs on healing.
+Prisoners can also escape in the fray of a battlefield more easily than just about any other circumstance, although prized vassals (like Andromache) are known too well to sneak away.
+Hostages kept for humiliation might be freed through bargaining after the thrill of tormenting them is gone.